-Within each of these 4 categories, the schools must be ordered by rank using a sliding scale based on the following criteria:
+Within each of these four categories, the schools must be ordered by rank using a sliding scale based on the following criteria:

-(1) Concentration of kindergarten students eligible for free and reduced priced lunches (a proxy for poverty level) by school site on October 1 of the previous school year.
-(For schools without free and reduced price lunch count concentration, the school district wide average concentration of kindergarten students must be used for ranking order).
+(1) Concentration of kindergarten students eligible for free and reduced price lunches (a proxy for poverty level) by school site on October 1 of the previous school year.
+For schools without a free and reduced price lunch count concentration, the district-wide average concentration of kindergarten students must be used for ranking order.